rosvik/og.248.no/README.md

   },
   {
     "property": "og:description",
-    "content": "Contribute to rosvik/og.248.no development by creating an account on GitHub."
+    "content": "Get Open Graph data from a given URL.
+Contribute to rosvik/og.248.no development by creating an account on GitHub."
   }
 ]
 ```